JoyIbe/Optimizing-Supply-Chain-Process-for-Improved-Efficiency/README.md

 - Manufacturing cost: Skincare products cost more to produce with over 41% gap.

-- SKU Performance: SKU 51,38,31,90.. generates the highest revenue in this hierarchy.
+- SKU Performance: SKU 51,38,31,90, 2.. generates the highest revenue in this top 5 hierarchy.

+- Inventory: The stock level totaled to 4,777 units with an average lead time of 16 days.
+Adequate marketing strategies should be implemented to bridge or minimize the gap between product volumes and product sold.

 - Inspection Result: Skincare products and Supplier 1 records the most number of passes and proves to be  more viable.

 - Supplier Performance: Supplier 1 generates the most revenue, has the highest lead time variation, which could impact delivery times and customer satisfaction.

-- Transportation: Carrier A has the highest shipping costs, suggesting a need for cost optimization strategies.
+- Logistics: Total shipping cost equals 554.81 with Carrier A having the highest shipping costs, suggesting a need for cost optimization strategies.
 - Road is the most preferred transportation mode by customers, but it also has the highest average shipping cost.

 ## Recommendations: